mdenomy/intro-to-mocha-testing/README.md

 We'll go over how to setup your environment and some simple testing techniques

-To avoid the potential catastrophes of live coding, this repo uses a series of tags that can be used to capture various phases of the [development process](#development-process).
+To avoid the potential catastrophes of live coding, this repo uses a series of feature branches that can be used to capture various phases of the [development process](#development-process).

 # Setting up the environment
 Run `npm install` to set up the dependencies